HezBoomin/bambangshop/README.md

 3. In terms of design patterns, using DashMap is necessary for thread safety.
 While the Singleton pattern ensures only one instance of a class, it doesn't inherently provide thread safety.
 Therefore, DashMap is a good choice for achieving thread safety in this case.

 #### Reflection Publisher-2
+1. MVC pattern doesn't explicitly include Services and Repositories, including them can lead to a more organized, flexible, and maintainable system.

+2.

+3.

 #### Reflection Publisher-3